 Yes, you can simply increase the number of trees for an automatic distribution around the world center.
 Or you can also plant trees at specific locations or at an angle.
 To do this, simply add empty objects inside your grove collection (Add > Empty > Single Arrow).
+Make sure it’s in the grove collection, if not then drag it to the collection using the outliner.
 Then restart or regrow your grove to plant the trees and start growing.
 Add as many trees as you like and start growing groves of trees!

 The twigs system provides huge savings in memory and is quick to render.
 But the amount of polygons can have quite an impact on viewport performance.
 There are two easy ways to get back viewport speed.